arcadiapage/arcadiapage.github.io/_posts/2023-01-30-exploring-the-archetypes-within-the-infp-the-victim-martyr-warrior-and-hero.md

 - Personality Type
 - Mindful Living
 layout: post
-subtitle: 'Hating the victim and ignoring the shadow martyr within doesn't work'
+subtitle: 'Hating the victim and ignoring the shadow martyr within does not work'
 ---

 (UPDATE: If you would like to get a better idea of which of these archetypes are you right now, there's a test for that!
 Check out the free [Discover Your INFP Archetypes Test and Workbook](https://payhip.com/b/Di7wb))